MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/er-business-document-management.md

 ## Supported deployments

-Business document management feature has been currently implemented for the only cloud deployments.
-If this feature is critical to your on-premises deployment, please let us know by providing feedback on the [Ideas](https://experience.dynamics.com/ideas/) site.
+Currently, the Business document management feature is implemented only for cloud deployments.
+If this feature is critical to your on-premises deployment, let us know by providing feedback on the [Ideas](https://experience.dynamics.com/ideas/) site.

 ## Supported Microsoft Office applications